JoshPaulie/NanoEncoder/README.md

 `purge` is used to delete any original source files which have a corresponding optimized file.
 Meant to be ran against a directory after using `encode`.

 ## Features
-- Greatly reduce file sizes for videos encoded with h.264
-- Files already encoded with h.265/HEVC will also see a modest reduction in size
+- **Greatly reduce file sizes** for videos by re-encoding with h.265/HEVC (even videos already with this encoding will still see a reduction in size)
-- Perfectly handles multiple subtitle and audio tracks[^1]
+- Perfectly handles **multiple subtitle and audio tracks**[^1]
-- Multithreading by default
+- **CPU Multithreading** by default
-- Can determine if a file has already been optimized, and skip already-done videos
-- Rather than messing with bitrates, we apply a modest a CRF pass, set to 23 by default.
-Learn more [here](#about-crf)
+- **Smart batch processing** skips already processed videos and recovers incomplete files
+- **Dynamic bit allocation** with [CRF](#about-crf)
-- High fault tolerance, meaning if you have a power outage while encoding, you can simply run the script against the same directory, and it will pick up on the video where it left off[^2]
+- **High fault tolerance**!
+If you have a power outage while encoding, you can simply run the script against the same directory, and it will pick up at the video where it left off[^2]

 ## Safety Measures
 - No silent deletions: `purge` requires explicit user confirmation
-- User value validation: Ensures CRF values are within safe bounds
+- User input validation: Ensures CRF values are within safe bounds
 - Crash detection: Handles partially encoded files
-- Comprehensive logging: All operations recorded in NanoEncoder.log
+- Comprehensive logging: All operations recorded in `~/NanoEncoder.log`, and FFmpeg logs recorded in `~/NanoEncoder_ffmpeg.log`

 ## Quality of optimized videos
 Video quality will remain perceptively the same, unless it's an outrageously highly detailed source file.
 You may see a decrease in quality, the higher the definition.
 Movies and shows at 1080p are best suited for NanoEncoder.